AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 - ```pandas``` *version 2.0*: use the ```pip install pandas==2.0.0``` command, or check https://pandas.pydata.org/docs/getting_started/install.html
 - ```seaborn``` *version 0.13.1*: use the ```pip install seaborn==0.13.1``` command, or check https://seaborn.pydata.org/installing.html

-### R notebooks
+## R environement

-#### Software installation
+### Software installation
 R Markdown files can be run with R version 4.3.2 (see CRAN archives: https://cran.rstudio.com/src/base/R-4/ or, specifically for for Windows, download and install the file `R-4.3.2-win.exe` from https://cran.rstudio.com/bin/windows/base/old/4.3.2) and the RStudio software available on https://posit.co/download/rstudio-desktop/.
 We will also need Rtools to compile arhived versions of some packages: download and install the Rtools43 installer from https://cran.rstudio.com/bin/windows/Rtools/rtools43/rtools.html.

-#### Automated installation of other packages
+### Automated installation of R packages
-When running the notebooks, RStudio will attempt to load the following libraries, and to install them if they are missing:
+When running the first notebook, RStudio will attempt to load the following libraries, and to install them if they are missing:
 - ```corrplot```
 - ```dplyr```
 - ```knitr```